November 21, 2024

 [00:05:00] You very deliberately blocked EPUD and probably the garbage haulers as well from engaging in any meaningful way on this project.
 So here’s my ask today and I think Lane County citizens and certainly Emerald’s ratepayers deserve an answer: Why?

 [00:05:22] Curt Offenbacher (EPUD, June 25, 2024): I’m Curt Offenbacher, Emerald board member.
-I’d like to point out that if the IMERF facility if built as planned and the experiment works as advertised, which is doubtful, it will result in potentially the largest single negative financial impact to EPUD in our 40 year history.
+I’d like to point out that if the IMERF facility if built as planned and the experiment works as advertised, which is doubtful, it will result in potentially the largest single negative financial impact to EPUD in our 40-year history.

 [00:05:48] I am referring to the loss of the ability to generate $20 million of electric power over the next 20 years due to the reduction of methane at the Short Mountain landfill.

-[00:06:01] EPUD last August turned down a $27 million offer from Northwest Natural Gas to purchase our rights to the gas.
+[00:06:01] EPUD last August turned down a $27 million offer from NW Natural Gas to purchase our rights to the gas.
 We turned it down as we want to continue producing low-cost, reliable electricity for our local customers.
 And we did that with the knowledge at that time that we would work with Lane County Solid Waste to design a facility at Short Mountain landfill as stated in your Climate Action Plan and the MOU that Dan Hurley signed.

 [00:06:37] Little did we know that Lane County Solid Waste was working behind our backs to design the facility outside the landfill so they could intercept the gas to their benefit.